-Ultimately, we chose an annual policy through Allianz Global Assistance.
+Ultimately, we chose an annual policy through Allianz Travel Insurance.
 We found their rates to be fair, and the policy we selected provides a whole year’s worth of coverage for the things we need most.
 Rates vary based on the type of policy, number of travelers, and your state of residence.
-Click here to compare policies and get a free quote now!

 Have you used travel insurance before?
 Why or why not?